amboiv/NoteShare/README.md

 # NoteShare
-###### Student application for sharing lecture notes and minutes
+> A student application for sharing lecture notes and minutes.

-This README would normally document whatever steps are necessary to get the application up and running.
+### Features
+- File uploading
+- Add comments to other students notes
+- Drag and drop interface
+- More to be added soon...

 Things you may want to cover: